axibase/atsd/rule-engine/functions-date.md

 Available time zones and offsets are listed in [time zones](../shared/timezone-list.md).

-The default pattern is [ISO format](../shared/date-format.md) `yyyy-MM-dd'T'HH:mm:ss[.S]Z` and the default time zone is the server time zone.
+The default pattern is [ISO format](../shared/date-format.md) `yyyy-MM-ddTHH:mm:ss[.S]Z` and the default time zone is the server time zone.

 :::tip Warning
 The function raises an error if the time zone or offset from UTC is specified in the date string `date` and differs from the time zone or offset `zone`.